 Dresden is one of the most popular day trips from Berlin.
 The city is famous for its baroque architecture, museums and art galleries.
 A UNESCO World Heritage Site, the Saxon capital was largely rebuilt after the Second World War, having been almost entirely destroyed by Allied bombing.
 Today, its historic centre is home to the magnificent Zwinger Palace, the Old Master Picture Gallery, the Semper Opera House and the Church of Our Lady (Frauenkirche).
 The icing on the cake?
 All the historic sights of Dresden are within walking distance of each other, in the heart of a pedestrian and cyclist-only district.

-Planning the best day trip from Berlin by train to Dresden
+Planning the best day trip from Berlin to Dresden

 - Deutsche Bahn train station: Dresden Hauptbahnhof